 Review Timelines & Processes

 Most human subjects research conducted on USU’s campus does not require Convened IRB (Full Board) Review.
 Only 5% of protocol submissions come before the Convened IRB at USU.
 Which protocols must come to the Convened IRB?
 Any research which:

 - Involves greater than minimal risk procedures;

 - Does not fall fully within the Expedited Review categories defined by the Office of Human Research Protections;

-- contains a controverted issue that cannot be resolved via other review processes.
+- Contains a controverted or complex issue that cannot be resolved via other review processes.

 For those protocols needing Convened IRB Review, complete applications must be received by the deadlines specified in the table on the right.
 During that time, you will work with the Human Research Protections Office to resolve any minor issues regarding the protocol, and it will then be assigned to the IRB no later than one week prior to the next scheduled meeting.
 If you submit after the stated deadline for the upcoming meeting, we will make every attempt to have the protocol reviewed at the next meeting but please note that agendas for meetings often fill quickly and in advance.
 Space on the agenda is first-come, first-served, and it is possible (though unlikely) that on-time submissions may not make it on to the next upcoming agenda, depending on the volume of submissions.

 Expedited Protocol Reviews

 Approximately 30% of all protocol submissions at USU are reviewed via the Expedited Review Process.
 The categories of research permitted to fall under Expedited review can be reviewed here.
 Expedited reviews are completed on a rolling basis: there is no deadline for submission.
 They are typically completed in 3-6 weeks, depending on the level of complexity of the underlying project.
 Upon submission, the IRB Office completes a brief pre-review (within the first three days).
 Next, it will be assigned to a reviewer with overlapping scientific expertise.
 Once that reviewer completes their review, it will be reviewed for ethical, technical, legal, and regulatory requirements by a member of the IRB Office, who will compile all review comments and work with the research team through the process of approval.